 Enjoy a full day exploring Madeira’s western sights, passing through the pretty fishing town of Camara de Lobos.
 We see Ribeira Brava, one of the island’s first parishes and drive through the mountains via the Encumeada pass, where incredible views of both the south and north coasts can be admired.
 We stop for lunch at São Vicente, a popular seaside village set at the mouth of a beautiful valley.
 A small chapel stands at the inlet, where St Vicente is said to have appeared.
 Our final stop is the charming Pousada dos Vinhaticos, surrounded by a gorgeous, rolling green landscape.

 Today is free for you to spend as you wish.
-Take an optional excursion or return to the city’s centre to stroll along its narrow cobbled streets with interesting old buildings, take a cable car to Monte, where wealthy Portuguese and foreign aristocratic families have built their homes, and 18th century Monte Palace sits amongst wonderful tropical gardens, or discover the local countryside - there are numerous trails to follow for varying capabilities and distances.
+Take an optional excursion to Pico do Arieiro or return to the city’s centre to stroll along its narrow cobbled streets with interesting old buildings, take a cable car to Monte, where wealthy Portuguese and foreign aristocratic families have built their homes, and 18th-century Monte Palace sits amongst wonderful tropical gardens, or discover the local countryside - there are numerous trails to follow for varying capabilities and distances.

 Eira do Serrado - Monte

 This morning we travel to Eira do Serrado, located amongst steep volcanic mountains and high above dramatic valleys filled with chestnut trees.
-Nestled between the mountains, in the Valley of the Nuns, you will spot an isolated village, once only accessible by foot or donkey and a place of refuge from the pirates who frequently attacked Madeira.
+Nestled between the mountains, in the Valley of the Nuns, you’ll spot an isolated village, once only accessible by foot or donkey and a place of refuge from the pirates who frequently attacked Madeira.
 Travel on to visit Our Lady of Monte Church.
 The most important pilgrimage site in Madeira contains the austere tomb of Charles I of Habsburg and a revered statue of Our Lady of Monte.
 We return to our hotel to enjoy the afternoon at leisure.